-For a short-term business loan and business line of credit, borrowers must have 600+ personal credit score, 1+ year in business, and $75,000+ annual revenue.
+For a short-term business loan and business line of credit, borrowers must have a 600+ personal credit score, 1+ year in business, and $75,000+ annual revenue.
 You can borrow up to $250,000 for both.
-For invoice/ accounts receivable factoring, borrowers must have 540+ personal credit score, and 1+ year in business, with no requirement for annual revenue.
+For invoice/ accounts receivable factoring, borrowers must have 540+ personal credit scores and 1+ years in business, with no annual revenue requirement.
 You can borrow up to 90% of invoices and 80% to 90% of government contracts.

-United Capital Source has access to all of the programs listed above.
-For all five, borrowers must be in business for at least six months and earn $100,000 in annual revenue.
-Borrowers with low credit scores (around 500) can be approved for short term business loans, merchant cash advances, business lines of credit, and revenue based business loans.
+For all five lenders listed above, borrowers must be in business for at least six months and earn $100,000 in annual revenue.
+Borrowers with low credit scores (around 500) can be approved for short-term business loans, merchant cash advances, and revenue based business loans.